 Are you looking for one of the most feature-rich and user-friendly solutions on the web that combines email, cloud storage, productivity software, calendars, and more?
-Do you hear people talking about how great they think Google’s products are and find yourself wondering what G Suite (formerly known as “Google Apps”) is?
+Do you hear people talking about how great they think Google’s products are?
+Do you find yourself wondering what is G Suite?

 At the heart of G Suite’s offering, Google Drive is easily one of the most useful productivity tools on the market today.
 At the entry level $5 plan, users get 30GB of cloud storage.
 For just $10, it is possible to get unlimited cloud storage (or 1 TB per user for organizations smaller than 5 users).
 Unlimited storage at such an affordable price is an option most other cloud storage companies simply do not provide.

 What is cloud storage good for?
 Aside from simple backups of files on a local system, the keyword in working in a cloud environment is “collaboration.”
 Users can share folders and files, enjoy the benefits of automatic version control, and do even more with a number of third party apps.
 With Google Drive, users can share and work simultaneously on massive files, like large videos or media-heavy presentation decks.
 And with its integrations with the other G Suite apps, it is possible to email files, share them during a Hangout chat, append them to calendar invites, or use them in any number of other ways.